ZiyangJiang114/Practical-Application-1/README.md

 - drive with partner and no urgent place or
 - age 41 male or
 - divorced male or
-- time around 2-6 pm or
+- time around 2-6 pm

 is more likely to accpet the [Restaurant(<20)] coupon than average acceptance rate (70.90%).
 The sample selected(6pm) gives us an acceptance rate of 82.66%.